Opening a Retail Business in Japan: Costs, Legal Steps, and Growth Strategy

 Final Checklist

-- Do you have a location secured that meets the visa requirements (if you need one)?
+7. Do you have a location secured that meets visa requirements (dedicated commercial space)?
+Do you have the correct permits?

-- Planning to live in Japan?
+11. Planning to live in Japan?
 Make sure you apply for a business manager visa!

-- Want to grow your business even further?
+12. Want to grow your business even further?
 Reinvest profits and apply for subsidies in Japan

-- Make sure you stay compliant after incorporation!
+Make sure you stay compliant after incorporation!
 Keep up with tax filings, renew your permits and visa on time, and don’t forget to plug into the local startup community; you’ll learn a lot from your senpais.